jeppes/oops/README.md

 louderCounter.decrement() // prints: My current count is 1!!!
 ```

 Now we have something that's starting to resemble a class.
-Our constructor is `makeLouderCounter`, we have public methods like `increment`, private methods like `decrement`, and even state like `count`.
+Our constructor is `makeLouderCounter`, we have public methods like `increment`, private methods like `shout`, and even state like `count`.

 In any OOP course, you'll learn about inheritance - the idea that one class classes can inherit the functionality of other classes.